Keyboard shortcuts

 Architecture

 The engine is the single source of truth for metric export.
-All clients (CLI, TUI, MCP) route metrics through the gRPC engine, which exports via OpenTelemetry SDK to the OTel Collector.
-The collector forwards to Prometheus for scraping.
+All clients (CLI, TUI, MCP) route metrics through gRPC, which exports via OpenTelemetry to the Collector.
+Entry point identification tags traces with the originating service (gaius-tui, gaius-cli, gaius-mcp, gaius-engine, gaius-worker).

 Components